mguardarini/Nodejs/graphql/README.md

 npm install --save express-graphql
 ```

-This example implement GraphQL and Mongoose.
+This example implement GraphQL, Mongoose and JWT.

 ### Features in Development: